brimdata/zq/docs/commands/super.md

 ```
 duckdb gha.db -c "CREATE TABLE gha AS FROM read_json('gharchive_gz/*.json.gz', union_by_name=true)"
 ```
-We now have the `duckdb` database file for out GitHub Archive data called `gha.db` containing a single table called `gha` embedded in that database.
+We now have the `duckdb` database file for our GitHub Archive data called `gha.db` containing a single table called `gha` embedded in that database.
 What about the super-structured format for the `super` command?
 There is no need to futz with sample sizes,